 - Participate in elections or be elected or act as a student representative.

-- May remain eligible for student housing (decision subject to availability and assessment of the personal situation of the student); and
+- May remain eligible for student accommodation (decision subject to availability and assessment of the student’s personal situation);

-- Can access University facilities including the library, restaurants, and sports facilities.
+- May access University facilities including the library, restaurants, and sports facilities.